-KHP memorial service to be held at Statehouse, Moran recognizes fallen officers
+KHP memorial service to be held at statehouse, Moran recognizes fallen officers

 - At the time of his death, Deputy Lucero was survived by three young children.

-On Tuesday, U.S. Senator Jerry Moran (R-Kan.) spoke on the Senate Floor to recognize National Police Week and remember Kansas law enforcement who passed away in 2022.
+On Tuesday, Kansas Sen. Jerry Moran spoke on the Senate Floor to recognize National Police Week and remember Kansas law enforcement who passed away in 2022.

 “We honor the service and sacrifice of our nation’s fallen law enforcement officers, remember those who have departed and acknowledge and express our gratitude for the sacrifices all law enforcement officers make every day they wear the badge,” said Sen. Moran.
 “During this week, and really every other week of the year, we should and we do honor those we have lost and remember the families they left behind.”